+Paul Mains returns to write for Speekee's blog this week, and offers us some top tips about accents in the Spanish language.
 Paul writes on behalf of Language Trainers, a language tutoring service offering personalized course packages to individuals and groups.
-Check out their free language level tests and other resources on their website.
+Check out their free online Spanish level tests and other resources on their website.
 Visit their Facebook page or contact email@example.com with any questions.

 Spanish is a phonetic language: it's written how it sounds.
 Therefore, English speakers, who are used to a language where the words though, through, and trough don't rhyme, generally find Spanish words easy to spell.
 There is one exception, however, which plagues Spanish learners and native speakers alike: the placement of the accent (also known as the tilde).
 Indeed, at first glance, the placement of accents in Spanish words can seem totally random.
 However, the rules underlying accent placement in Spanish are actually quite logical.
 Read on to learn how to master your use of the accent, and then you can re-focus your attention on the 15+ verb tenses that the Spanish language boasts.